hamavid/gitcommit/src/sightseeing.md

 	<img src="./images/freshflours.jpg" alt="Fresh Flours Bakery and Cafe" class="image">
 	<div class="middle">
 		<div class="text">
-			<p><a href="http://www.freshfloursseattle.com/" target="_blank">Fresh Flours</a> has a few locations in Seattle - Phinney Ridge, Beacon Hill, West Seattle and South Lake Union.
+			<p><[Fresh Flours](http://www.freshfloursseattle.com/) has a few locations in Seattle - Phinney Ridge, Beacon Hill, West Seattle and South Lake Union.
 You can't really go wrong with any of their pastries, but we especially recommend the GF Double Chocolate Cookie and the Basque Cake.
 Also, from 4-5pm they have a happy hour, with 50% off whatever pastries are left.</p>
 		</div>
 	</div>
 </div>